byu-oit/awslogin/README.md

   - Run `awslogin --version` to display the running version of awslogin
   - Run `awslogin --help` for full help message

+# Bash or ZSH Completion

+If you use Bash or ZSH you can enable TAB complete by adding one of the following to your .bashrc or .zshrc file

+- Add `eval "$(_AWSLOGIN_COMPLETE=source awslogin)"` to .bashrc or .zshrc.
+Note: This will invoke `awslogin` on shell startup and could potentially slow the shell activation

+OR
+- Run the following: `_AWSLOGIN_COMPLETE=source awslogin > ~/awslogin-complete.sh` Then add `. /path/to/awslogin-complete.sh` to .bashrc or .zshrc

+Note depending on your ZSH installation the `source` in the above commands may need to be `source_zsh`

+To test if it works run awslogin at least once for the account and role cache to populate.
+On next login `awslogin -a [TAB][TAB]` should output available accounts and `awslogin -a {some account} -r [TAB][TAB]` should output available roles for the selected account

+Limitation: Accounts and Role completeion at the CLI is loaded from a cache file store in `~/.aws/.awslogin_accountrole_cache.json` This file should be updated anytime awslogin is ran.

 # Reporting bugs or requesting features

   - Enter an issue on the github repo.